Drugod/ClusterBloom/README.md

 This repository belongs to BLOOM TEAM

-Thanks to Ozymandias81 to have provide his knowledge to have this repository

 We have a website for this mod, check it asap: https://www.bloomteam666.com

 Also exists a ModDB page for it too: https://www.moddb.com/mods/massacre-in-romero-games-aka-cvwad